YacineDahmani/VotingSystem/README.md

 # Modern Voting System

 A feature-rich, full-stack web application for managing and participating in secure elections.
-This project is a modern evolution of a classic voting system, rebuilt with a React frontend and a Node.js/SQLite backend.
+This project is a modern evolution of a classic voting system, rebuilt with a React frontend and a Node.js/SQLite backend, Inspired by the voting system I made with C

 ## 🚀 Key Features